Shubh2268/ONNN/README.md

 ONNN Web Services - Modern UI/UX website, developed using React.js and Tailwind CSS, exemplifies modern UI/UX principles.
 Its sleek design, seamless functionality, and overall user experience set a high standard, serving as a reference for future modern applications or websites in general.

+It is a modern features based static website for web service provider, with gradient colour and smooth scrolling.

 ## <a name="tech-stack">⚙️ Tech Stack</a>

 - Vite